-You can’t plan your trip without planning to visit this top site in Arizona, the Grand Canyon.
-While one day is definitely not enough to see all the rims for the Grand Canyon, it is enough for a week’s trip.
+You can’t plan your trip without visiting this top site in Arizona, the Grand Canyon.
+While one day is not enough to see all the rims of the Grand Canyon, it is enough for a week’s trip.
 After all, it is one of the 7 Natural Wonders of the World!

-While there are three rims total, the South Rim is probably your best choice when visiting for the first time.
-It is open all year around and is the most visited part of the park.
-Here there are free shuttle buses that take you to different overlooks to admire and take some amazing photographs.
+While there is three rims total, the South Rim is probably your best choice when visiting for the first time.
+It is open all year round and is the most visited part of the park.
+Free shuttle buses take you to different overlooks to admire and take some fantastic photographs.

 I planned my Arizona trip around my Havasupai trip.
-If this is something you’re looking to do in Arizona, plan your Havasupai trip first and then the rest of your activities around it.
-I have a detailed post here on how to begin planning your Havasu Falls trip.
+So if you’re looking to do this in Arizona, plan your Havasupai trip first and then the rest of your activities around it.
+See Planning a Trip to Havasu Falls for more information.

-These sites are both located in Page, AZ, and easy to visit in a day.
-There isn’t a lot of planning required if all you want to do is drive to site see both locations.
-It’s the perfect laid-back day to drive and visit these popular spots.
+These sites are located in Page, AZ, and are easy to visit daily.
+Not much planning is required if you only want to drive to the site and see both locations.
+It’s the perfect laid-back day to go and visit these popular spots.

-From Antelope Canyon, it is only a 10-minute drive to Horseshoe Bend.
-After you park at Horseshoe Bend it is a short 0.6 mile walk to the overlook.
-There you can take your time and enjoy the views, and after this you should be able to say you saw some of the top sites in Arizona!
+Antelope Canyon is only a 10-minute drive to Horseshoe Bend.
+After you park at Horseshoe Bend, it is a short 0.6-mile walk to the overlook.
+There you can take your time and enjoy the views; after this, you should be able to say you saw some of the top sites in Arizona!